Boys Town 3 kids

 Boys Town Internship Sites

-Applicants have two positions to consider at Boys Town-Omaha and one position to consider at Boys Town-Grand Island.
-Each applicant will rank these three positions separately.
+Boys Town offers two positions, one in Omaha and the other in Grand Island.
+Each applicant will interview for and rank these two positions separately.
 Supervision, training, and quality is equivalent with all positions; the location and the population served differ.

 If selected for an interview you will be invited to attend a virtual open house.
 Attendance is optional, but strongly encouraged.

-If selected for an interview, you will attend a virtual interview on one of the designated interview dates.
-Date and time of interviews are decided by the training team at each respective site.
-Only applicants who we interview on the below designated interview days are ranked.
+If selected for an interview, you will attend a virtual interview on one of the designated interview dates in January.
+Date and time of interviews are decided by the training team at each site.
+Only applicants who we interview on these designated interview days will be ranked..

 Boys Town – Omaha Interview Dates